There are really two types of tradelines:

 - Types of tradelines number 2: The addition of authorized user accounts to credit reports for the purpose of increasing credit scores (sometimes referred to as “seasoned” tradelines); this is viewed as a credit hack or credit repair technique

-There are subtypes within those two categories.
-Types 1 and 2 are broken down, below.
+There are subtypes within those two categories: literal tradelines and authorized user tradelines.

 Types of tradelines Number 1:

 The term is very literal.
-“Tradeline” is similar to the term “trade account” which is basically a line of credit issued to a company that they use as a credit card.
-Perhaps this is the origin of the term tradeline?
-I don’t know.
+The term “tradeline” is similar to the term “trade account”.
+In short, this is a line of credit that a bank issues to the company, in the form of a credit card.

 Here’s an example:

 - Mortgage accounts.
 A mortgage account is technically an installment account.
-But, it is treated differently in credit reports and scoring models.
+However, banks, credit reports, and scoring models treat these accounts differently than installment loans.
 Therefore, we distinguish them.

 - Revolving accounts.
 Revolving accounts have open-ended charging abilities, like a credit card or a home equity line of credit.
 You have a total spending ability that you can charge up or pay down.
 Unlike installment accounts or mortgages, you can purchase more than one thing over time.
 And, your spending limit can increase or decrease over time.

 - Open accounts.
 Consumers rarely have open accounts.
-Open accounts are very transactional; you “buy” something (on credit with the open account), it is delivered, and then you pay back the amount.
+Open accounts are very transactional.
+You “buy” something on credit and pay back the amount once it is delivered.